 So, what can you do to fight the darkness that threatens your mind and your life?
 How do you move forward when you feel hopeless?

 If you take one moment to look up at God instead of focusing on the blinding darkness, you will see a glimmer of hope.
 It is like a tiny lightbulb switches on, and something miraculous happens as you look at it.

 The darkness cracks wide open as the goodness of God’s love shines through.
 Where you could only see interminable darkness, the light is now bright as the noonday sun.

 These scriptures are beautiful.
 They are words to live by, but let’s be real for a minute.
 When you are going through the worst moments of your bipolar journey, it is hard to stop and reflect on God’s truth.
 Sometimes the symptoms consume you, and you can’t focus on anything else.

-Those are the times it is important to have scripture tattooed on your heart.
-Even if you are a faithful believer of Jesus Christ, there will be moments in your walk where you doubt Him, or don’t believe a loving God would allow such pain.
+Those are the times it is essential to have scripture tattooed on your heart.
+Even if you are a faithful believer of Jesus Christ, there will be moments in your walk where you doubt Him or don’t believe a loving God would allow such pain.

 Jesus Christ is bigger than your uncertainties.
 Your anger does not diminish His love for you.
 Jesus welcomes those moments when you wrestle with your faith because that is when it grows bigger and wider and deeper.

 Do you want to learn how to apply scripture and biblical principles to help you harness the courage, peace, and hope found in Jesus Christ alone?
 Subscribe to my email list.
-You won’t want to miss out on my weekly devotionals and latest blog posts jam-packed with helpful strategies that you can apply to your own life.
+You won’t want to miss out on my weekly devotionals and latest blog posts jam-packed with helpful strategies that you can apply to your bipolar journey.
 As an added bonus, you will receive a free download of my top five favorite bipolar disorder online resources.
-You won’t want to miss it.